Crowdsourcing Advertising Campaigns: “It’s more fun in the Philippines.”

 The strategy seems to be working: by February 8, the Facebook page of the campaign had over 17,000 fans, and the Twitter photo gallery encompassed 163 pages.
 Most of them contained humorous word-image combinations and photographs of beaches, landscapes and cheerful Filipinos; also a few ironic and macabre contributions that will be discarded by user votes.
 Some hotels, golf and yacht clubs have also recognized the opportunity and are advertising with paradisial photographs.
 But most of the contributions come from private individuals and amateur photographers.

 Whether professional or not most of the photographs make you chuckle or invite you to dream… especially as long as Europe is freezing.

 “Mountain Biking – It’s more fun in the philippines” used with kind permission of Carlo P. Carlon

 No related posts.

-Dieser Artikel wurde am 06.March 2012 von tina geschrieben.
+Dieser Artikel wurde am 06.March 2012 von mandy geschrieben.